danijelkelava/symfony-rest/README.md

 Symfony REST
 ===============

-This simple app calculates popularity score for the search term using github api service
+This simple app calculates popularity score for the search term using github api service.
+Calculation

 ## Installation